Alec7-prog/JavaEncryptedChatRoom/README.md

 # JavaEncryptedChatRoom
-This is a co-project for implementing cryptography and data transfer.
+This is a co-project for implementing cryptography and message transfer.